Krishnamohan-Yerrabilli/Software-Engineering/README.md

 Here you can find my learnings on SE <br/>

-This repo is all about SE With Screenshots and diagrams, how it's implemented, and many more.
+This repo is all about SE With Screenshots and diagrams, what is it?
+Why it's needed?, how it's implemented?, and many more...

 - Life Cycle models
 - Requirements Gathering